AmDev-Boie/QuarkEngine/README.md

 # **Quark Engine**

 Quark engine in short is a java based framework ment to solve problems in the ways mods are handled in games.
+**also an attempt to a decent solution to 'game engines' as a whole.**

 [!!!]
 QUARK ENGINE IS CURRENTLY GOING UNDER A COMPLETE REWRITE [!!!]